MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup-hub-valueprop.md

 ms.collection:
 - M365-subscription-management
 - Adm_O365
-description: "Learn how the Feature explorer in Microsoft 365 helps admins discover, learn, and take action."
+description: "Learn how the Setup hub in Microsoft 365 helps admins discover, learn, and take action."
 ---

 # Optimize administration with the Setup hub

 Get the most out of the services you purchased and ensure your users are secure and productive with a new, proactive approach to onboarding and administration task management.
-Whether you're a small or medium business or a large enterprise, the Setup hub is built for modern IT teams.
+Whether you're a small business or a large enterprise, the Setup hub is built for modern IT teams.
 The Setup hub boosts efficiency and optimizes onboarding experiences by curating tasks and related information based on your admin role, and then surfaces it in a single location&mdash;so you see only the tasks that matter to you.

 [Video placeholder]